Dorcus

 Identification

 Males possess enlarged, often curved used in combat; mandible varies from serrated to bearing one or more prominent notches.
-Body coloration ranges from matte sable to lustrous dark or black.
+Body coloration ranges from matte sable to lustrous dark brown or black.
 Females have smaller, functional mandibles adapted for chewing wood.
 The was historically split from Serrognathus based on mandible serration and body luster, but this separation is no longer recognized.

 Images